open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 ##### Export(batch)

-Exports a batch of `Metrics`.
+Exports a batch of [Metric points](./datamodel.md#metric-points).
 Protocol exporters that will implement this function are typically expected to serialize and transmit the data to the destination.

-The SDK MUST provide a way for the exporter to get the [Meter](./api.md#meter) information (e.g. name, version, etc.) associated with each `Metric`.
+The SDK MUST provide a way for the exporter to get the [Meter](./api.md#meter) information (e.g. name, version, etc.) associated with each `Metric point`.

 `Export` will never be called concurrently for the same exporter instance.
 `Export` can be called again only after the current call returns.